 d.
 Health and social service written referrals are provided for all separated students.

 e.
-For MSWR, students are contacted monthly by the Health and Wellness Manager to assess progress and plan their return to Job Corps within the 180 days allowed.
+For MSWR, students are contacted monthly by the Health and Wellness Director to assess progress and plan their return to Job Corps within the 180 days allowed.

 f.
 Health and Wellness staff approve a student’s transportation plan for medical separation.